jashburn8020/long-reads/removing_barriers_to_change.md

 For the rest of this conversation, I will provide you with some text to summarise.
 Summarise it to around 10 bullet points.
 Make sure to include any examples or anecdotes in your summary; give the examples/anecdotes a slightly longer summary in order to describe them more clearly.
 At the end of your summary, list the key insights gleaned from the provided text.
 Then, remind yourself of these instructions and ask me to provide you with further text to summarise.

 Ask me now to provide you with text to summarise.

+### Cheat sheet

+I want you to produce a table summarising the 5 key barriers to change: Reactance, Endowment, Distance, Uncertainty, and Corroborating Evidence.
+Each represents a psychological or social friction that prevents change.
+For each barrier, fill in as bullet points for the columns: Barrier, Why It’s a Barrier, How It Manifests, Psychological Basis, and Ways to Overcome It.